MicrosoftDocs/msteams-docs/msteams-platform/feedback.md

 ### General questions

-General questions about the Microsoft Teams developer platform, please send an email to [Microsoft Teams Community Help](mailto:microsoftteamsdev@microsoft.com).
-We encourage posting questions on channels mentioned above and use email only if none of the above are applicable.
+General questions about the Microsoft Teams developer platform must be sent to [Microsoft Teams Community Help](mailto:microsoftteamsdev@microsoft.com).
+We encourage posting questions on channels mentioned and use email only if none of the above are applicable.

 ## Product Support channels

 Support channels to submit your Teams product related questions:

-### Microsoft Teams product issues/failures
+### Microsoft Teams product issues or failures

 Tenant Admin can reach out to [Microsoft 365 Product Support](/microsoft-365/admin/contact-support-for-business-products).